vamsi1609/ANN-from-scratch/Readme.md

-# Implementation of ANN using only numpy
+# Implementation of ANN from scratch using Numpy